raml-org/raml-js-parser-2/README.md

 npm install

 node test/test.js  //here you should observe JSON representation of XKCD API in your console

+node test/testAsync.js  //same as above but in asynchronous mode
 ```

 ## Usage
-For parser usage example refer to `test/test.js`
+* For parser usage example refer to `test/test.js`
+* For asynchrounous usage example refer to `test/test.js`